sydney-grant/compSPOT/README.md

 ### Genomic Regions <a name = "region_data"/>

 The regions dataset should include the following columns:
-"Chromosome" <-- Chromosome number where region is located "Lowerbound" <-- Genomic position number where region begins "Upperbound" <-- Genomic position number where region ends "Gene" <-- Name of gene which mutation is located in (optional) "Count" <-- Number of mutations in mutation dataset which are found within region (optional)
+"Chromosome" <-- Chromosome number where the region is located "Lowerbound" <-- Genomic position number where the region begins "Upperbound" <-- Genomic position number where the region ends "Gene" <-- Name of the gene which mutation is located in (optional) "Count" <-- Number of mutations in mutation dataset which are found within the region (optional)

 ![](example_region_data.png)